Web/mobile push: Introduction and core concepts

 Web push notifications are powered by:

-- Service Workers: Background scripts that manage the receipt and display of push messages.
+- Service Workers: Background scripts that handle the receipt and display of push messages.

 - Push API: Enables servers to send messages to the browser.